QUEST AI - BRAND & PRODUCT

 GOAL

 Quest is a nocode developer platform that converts Figma designs into ReactJS with AI.
-In mid 2022, our startup decided we were going to focus on primarily on ReactJS (formerly HTML) and that shift would require a new brand web app.
+In mid 2022, our startup decided we were going to focus primarily on ReactJS (formerly HTML) and that shift would require a new brand web app.
 The new product needed to have features & messaging that would resonate with developer needs.

 Company